segdeha/pdxcodeguild/3. JavaScript/0/exercise-change-the-background-color.md

 ## Extra Credit

 1. Validate that the user input is a valid color value of any of the following types: [color name](http://htmlcolorcodes.com/color-names/), [hex triplet, RGB, RGBA, HSL, or HSLA](https://en.wikipedia.org/wiki/Web_colors#CSS_colors)
+1. Even better than validating the user’s input, only give them ways of entering/selecting colors that you know will be valid; this could mean giving them a `<select></select>` list of color names, 4 inputs (e.g., for R, G, B, & A), or finding a color picker widget to integrate into the page